AdoptNeed.com

 • Do You HAVE to Hire a Lawyer?

-There's no law against representing yourself in most legal proceedings; it's just risky.
-And as just noted, it's risky to use a lawyer who isn't experienced and familiar with adoption and adoption law.
+You have a RIGHT to represent yourself in most legal proceedings; but it's risky.
+As just noted, it's also risky to use a lawyer who isn't experienced and familiar with adoption and adoption law.
 So it's doubly risky to do the legal steps of adoption without a lawyer if you don't know what you're doing.
+Trusting an agency is LESS risky, of course, but it's your money, and your adoption, not the agency's.
 There's more on this below.

 • Getting the Big Picture

 Most of our clients are finalizing their adoptions, but the earlier you contact us, the better we will be able to give you the big picture.
-Retaining us early in the process gives you earlier access to legal advice, and that fee is credited towards the finalization work that will be needed later anyway.
+Retaining us early in the process gives you earlier access to legal advice, and that fee is credited towards finalization work engaged within 90 days anyway.

 < < < Home > > > < < < Match > > > < < < Emotions > > > < < < Legal > > > < < < Resources > > >